iTURTL3/data-size/README.md

 # Data Length to Data Size
-calculate the data size of data (GB,MB,KB,B) in javascript
+Calculate the data size of data (GB,MB,KB,B) with JavaScript

 ## Example
 ```JS